Nick Didkovsky: Career

 Didkovsky formed Doctor Nerve in 1984.
-He received a Masters in Computer Music from New York University in 1987 and went on to develop a Java music API called JMSL (Java Music Specification Language).
+He received a master's degree in Computer Music from New York University in 1987 and went on to develop a Java music API called JMSL (Java Music Specification Language).
 JMSL is a toolbox for algorithmic composition and performance.
 JMSL includes JScore, an extensible staff notation editor.
 JMSL can output music using either JavaSound or JSyn.
 He has presented papers on his work at several conferences.

 Ensemble activities include founding the blackened grindcore band Vomit Fist in 2013.
 He was a composing member of the Fred Frith Guitar Quartet for the ten years of the band's tenure, and has also played in John Zorn's band.
 His Punos Music record label is a harbor for his more extreme musical projects such as "split", a guitar collaboration with Dylan DiLella of the technical death metal band Pyrrhon.

 His debut solo album was released in 1997 and featured contributions from Frith.
 His second album, Body Parts, came out of a collaboration with Guigou Chenevier.

 Didkovsky has composed for or performed on a number of CDs including: